Public Policy Positions

 Section One of the Fourteenth Amendment to the United States Constitution states “…nor shall any State… deny to any person within its jurisdiction the equal protection of the laws.”

-Thus the Equal Protection Clause demands that gay, lesbian, bisexual, and transgender (GLBT) citizens be treated the same under the law as heterosexual citizens.
+Thus the Equal Protection Clause demands that, lesbian, gay, bisexual, transgender, queer and intersex (LGBTQI) citizens be treated the same under the law as cisgender heterosexual citizens.
 We are particularly concerned with countering religious groups that wish to limit equal protection under the law due to their religious dogma.

 2. The Establishment Clause of the First Amendment to the U.S. Constitution